Ankarvaishnavi/M1_ProjectGoal_-App-/1. Requirements/README.md

 ## Swot Analysis:
 #### Sreangth
-This scientific calculator is user friendly, innovative
+This scientific calculator is user friendly, innovative.
+It is also efficient and fast in response.
 #### Weakness
 It does not include trigometric functions, exponents, log and natural log

 ## High level requirement
 - Should be able to implement operation
 - Should give the correct output
+- The user must be able to see the operation list
+- The user must be able to select the proper operation

+## Low level requirement
+-